slimelime/shell-operator/README.md

 # `watch` is a required key and is an array of watches
 watch:
-    # The fully qualified API path to a List endpoint
-    # This allows you to specify any Kubernetes Objects including native ones such as
-    # Pods, Namespaces etc.
+    # The api group and version for the object you want to watch.
-  - apiUrl: /apis/my.domain.com/v1/MyCustomObject
+  - apiVersion: my.domain.io/v1beta1
+    # The kind, these are the values that are in a yaml manifest representation of an object of this
+    # type, so you can get the values from that.
+    kind: MyObject
     # The command to run - the operator will execute this in a subshell with the default shell
     # it will pipe the Object being updated as a JSON object to stdin.
     command: python myscript.py